aamelin1/ABAP-templates/80 Others/SAP Tables, tcodes, progs etc.md

 - Class `XCO_CP_GENERATION` - Generate repositary objects
 - Class `xco_cp=>current->call_stack->full( )` - Get current callstack

-> 💡 Extracting the call stack based on specifications.
-You can specify the extractions using from/to and further detailing out the kinds of extractions such as the position or the first/last occurrence of a specific line pattern.
-> In the example, a line pattern is created (method that starts with a specific pattern).
+💡 In the example, a line pattern is created (method that starts with a specific pattern).
 The extracting should go up to the last occurrence of this pattern.
 It is started at position 1.
 ``` abap
 DATA(line_pattern) = xco_cp_call_stack=>line_pattern->method(
   )->where_class_name_starts_with( 'CL_REST' ).
 DATA(extracted_call_stack_as_text) = call_stack->from->position( 1
   )->to->last_occurrence_of( line_pattern )->as_text( format ).
 ```

 ### BuiltIn ABAP inline functions